jeffwidman/dotfiles/README.md

 ## List of config files

-- VSCode - Settings are stowable, but extensions are purposefully excluded.
-At this time, there's no way to favorite/bookmark recommendations on the Visual Studio Marketplace.
-When there is, I'll start creating a list of the ones I use.
 - `bash`
 - `git`
 - `Brewfile` for `homebrew` - stowable, `brew bundle --global` will use `$HOME/.Brewfile`